How to Become a Lawyer in Canada

 To be eligible to immigrate to Canada as a lawyer, you must first obtain a Certificate of Qualification from the National Committee on Accreditation (NCA).
 The NCA will assess your qualifications and experience to determine whether you are eligible for immigration to Canada as a lawyer.

 To obtain a Certificate of Qualification from the NCA, you must submit your educational transcripts, work experience, and references to the NCA website.
-In addition, if you are currently practicing law in a foreign country, you must also include an official letter or certificate of good standing from the bar association or bar council.
+In addition, if you practice law in a foreign country, you must include an official letter or certificate of good standing from the bar association or bar council.

 The NCA will then assess your qualifications and experience to determine whether you are eligible for immigration to Canada as a lawyer.
 It is important to remember that the NCA's assessment process is very rigorous, and only those who meet their strict criteria will be approved.
 Therefore, you must ensure all documentation is complete and accurate, as any mistakes or omissions can delay the process.